Special reception needs of vulnerable groups

 Out of the women registered in the reception system:

-• 11% are listed in housing under the SMA and applied for protection under TPD,
+• 31% are listed in housing under the municipalities and applied for protection under TPD,

-In 2019, GREVIO published its report on Sweden’s implementation of the Istanbul Convention.[13]
+In 2019, GREVIO published its report on Sweden’s implementation of the Istanbul Convention.[16]
 GREVIO highlighted shortcomings in the reception system.
 Despite the requirement in the Istanbul Convention to provide specialised centres for women, this has not been sufficiently implemented in practice.
 There have been reports of young migrant women being placed in accommodation with older men and sharing bathroom facilities.
 As a result, incidents of sexual harassment of women and girls and indications of gender-based violence at reception accommodation centres have been reported, and three women have been killed since 2015.
-There is an overall lack of formal policy on these issues and there is thus discretion left to the individual management of the different centres.
+The Swedish Migration Agency have since updated their internal guidelines.
+In 2023, their policy was to not place men and women in accommodations together if they were not in the same families.
+Men and women can share bathroom facilities.
+They are generally well lit, but accommodations vary in standard.[17]

 • Move to construction housing if the alien lives in his/her own housing.